ryanallen/words-of-my-perfect-teacher/README.md

 Hunters are expert in all methods of torturing and killing these animals.
 They threaten their lives with all sorts of vicious devices&mdash;nets, snares, traps and guns.
 Some animals are killed for their horns, fur, skins and other products of their body.
 Oysters are killed for their pearls; elephants for their tusks and bones; tigers, leopards, otters and foxes for their fur; musk-oxen for their musk; wild asses and yaks for their flesh and blood.
 It is a terrible affliction that the very body with which they are born is the reason for their being killed.

 As for those animals domesticated by man, they are so stupid that when their executioner approaches, knife in hand, they can only stare wide-eyed, not even thinking of escape.
-They are milked, loaded down, castrated, pierced through the nose and yoked to the plough.
+They are milked, loaded down, castrated, pierced through the nose and yoked to the plow.
 Not one of them escapes this continual round of slavery.
 Horses and yaks continue to be loaded and ridden even when their backs are nothing but one big sore.
 When they can go no further, they are whipped and pelted with stones.
 The fact that they could be in distress or ill never seems to cross their owners' minds.

 Cattle and sheep are exploited until they die.
 Once they are too old, they are sold off or killed by the owners themselves.
 Whatever the case, they are destined for the butcher and a natural death is unknown to them.